An app can create up to 1,000 unique event names. If you exceed this limit you may see an

-Ads Reporting supports fourteen pre-defined App Events.
-If you are logging an event that does not fall into one of the pre-defined events, it will show up in Ads Reporting under “Other Mobile App Actions“ and will not be broken down.
+If you are logging a custom event instead of a standard event, it will show up in Ads Reporting under “Other Mobile App Actions“ and will not be broken down.

 Yes, we deliver your ads to people who are most likely to take specific action at least once at the lowest cost.
 Create a mobile app install ad set that optimizes for a specific app event via the API.
 This is similar to a regular mobile app install or mobile app engagement ad set except:

 For mobile app engagement ads, optimize for standard App Events, except App Launch.
-These options available in Power Editor and the API.
+These options available in Ads Manager and the API.
 See Ads Help Center, Optimizing for App Events and Marketing API, Ad Set.

 By enabling the switch for in-app purchase logging, the following App Events will be tracked: Initiate Checkout, Purchase, and Purchase Cancellation.